 Lemon #66.
-The root causes of failed efforts
+The root causes of failed

 While reading ‘Inspired’ from Marty Cagan, we learned about the root causes of failed product efforts: